 The amount recoverable for pain and suffering depends on how much the jury thinks the victim should receive, based on the facts of the case.

 We Can Help You Develop a Strategy

-If you suffered a severe injury due to negligence in Texas, a Samples Ames PLLC lawyer can calculate the potential amount of damages in your case, ensuring you and your family are protected well into the future.
+If you suffered a severe injury due to negligence in Texas, an experienced personal injury attorney can calculate the potential amount of damages in your case, ensuring you and your family are protected well into the future.

 Please fill out the contact form on this page to set up your initial case review.
 Your consultation is free, and we don't charge anything unless we win your case.